Faisal Manap

-Muhamad Faisal bin Abdul Manap (Jawi: محمد فيصل بن عبد المناف; born 6 June 1975) is a Singaporean politician.
-A member of the opposition Workers' Party (WP), who has served as the vice-chairperson of the Workers' Party since 2016.
+Muhamad Faisal bin Abdul Manap (Jawi: محمد فيصل بن عبد المناف; born 6 June 1975) is a Singaporean politician who has been the vice-chairperson of the Workers' Party (WP) since 2016.
 He was the Member of Parliament (MP) for the Kaki Bukit division of Aljunied Group Representation Constituency (GRC) between 2011 and 2025.

 Education

 Faisal attended Eunos Primary School and Telok Kurau Secondary School before graduating from Singapore Polytechnic in 1995 with a diploma in civil and structural engineering.

-He subsequently went on to complete a Bachelor of Science degree in psychology at Monash University in 2005.
+He went on to complete a Bachelor of Science degree in psychology at Monash University in 2005.

 Pre-political career

 Between 1998 and 2002, Faisal worked as a technical officer in the Housing and Development Board (HDB).
-Between 2006 and 2010, he worked as a marriage/divorce counsellor for couples.
-As of 9 July 2010, he was calling himself a freelance counsellor, having "recently" resigned from the social work agency he had previously worked at.
+Between 2006 and 2010, he worked as a marriage and divorce counsellor for couples.
+As of 9 July 2010, he was calling himself a freelance counsellor, having "recently" resigned from his prior social work agency.